Krein signatures of transfer operators for half-space topological insulators

 Finally let us take a closer look at the eigenvalues $\pm 1$ of $\widehat{T}_1^\mu$ in the case of an even PHS (Class D).
-These eigenvalues, generically simple, are then stable under perturbations by the results of Section~\ref{sec-RealIndex}.
-A sufficient criterion for existence of one such eigenvalue it that $\Sig(\widehat{T}_1^\mu)=\Ch(P_\mu)$ is odd, but this is not necessary because it was already pointed out in Section~\ref{sec-RealIndex} that even signature and eigenvalues at both $1$ and $-1$ is conceivable, and this happens precisely when the secondary invariant $\Sec$ defined in \eqref{eq-SecDef} is non-trivial.
-If there is a simple eigenvalue at $\pm 1$, then Proposition~\ref{prop-JunitaryTRI}(ii) implies that the eigenstate $\psi$ of $\widehat{T}_1^\mu$ satisfies $\psi=J\otimes\KPH\overline{\psi}$ (see also Proposition~5 of \cite{SV}).
+These eigenvalues, generically simple, are then stable under perturbations (see Section~\ref{app} and \cite{SV}).
+A sufficient criterion for the existence of one such eigenvalue it that $\Sig(\widehat{T}_1^\mu)=\Ch(P_\mu)$ is odd, but also an even signature and eigenvalues at both $1$ and $-1$ is conceivable, and this happens precisely when the secondary invariant $\Sec$ defined in \eqref{eq-SecDef} is non-trivial.
+If there is a simple eigenvalue at $\pm 1$, then the corresponding eigenstate $\psi$ of $\widehat{T}_1^\mu$ satisfies $\psi=J\otimes\KPH\overline{\psi}$ (see also Proposition~5 of \cite{SV}).
 Using \eqref{eq-basiccalcrel}, one then constructs from $\psi$ zero energy edge states $\phi$ (planar waves, not in Hilbert space $\widehat{\Hh}$, satisfying $\widehat{H}\phi=0$), for which $\phi=\pm \KPH\overline{\phi}$.
 This latter relation means by definition that the edge states are Majorana fermion modes.
 In Section~\ref{sec-pp} we exhibit a model with one such Majorana edge mode.
 We are not aware of a model with two counterpropagating Majorana modes ($\Sig$ even and $\Sec=1$).